DreamGarden: A Designer Assistant for Growing Games from a Single Prompt: Introduction

 \section{Introduction}

-A recent boom in generative AI has led to the widespread adoption of assistive AI tools by human creators both casual and professional in generating text, code, images and 3D assets.
-The AI models underpinning these tools are generally large neural networks, trained to predict or denoise next tokens in corpora of human-generated content scraped from the internet.
-Large language models are perhaps most ubiquitous, existing most commonly in the form of chatbots, predictive text models which have been fine-tuned via specialized datasets and human feedback to be generally ``helpful'' and excel in following user requests \cite{openai2024chatgpt, Touvron2023Llama2O, Jiang2023Mistral7}.
-In the visual domain, diffusion models have brought on similarly impressive capabilities, allowing anyone to create visually convincing results from a single prompt \cite{rombach2022high, Nichol2021GLIDETP, Ramesh2022HierarchicalTI}.
-Most of these assistants respond however only to direct user prompting, and do not work autonomously toward a high-level goal.
+A recent boom in generative AI has led to the widespread adoption of assistive AI tools by human creators, both casual and professional, in generating text, code, images and 3D assets.
+The AI models underpinning these tools are generally large neural networks, trained on corpora of human-generated content scraped from the internet.
+Large language models (LLMs) are perhaps most ubiquitous, existing most commonly in the form of chatbots, predictive text models which have been fine-tuned via specialized datasets and human feedback to be generally ``helpful'' and excel in following user requests \cite{openai2024chatgpt, Touvron2023Llama2O, Jiang2023Mistral7}.
+In the visual domain, diffusion models have brought on similarly impressive capabilities, allowing casual users to create visually convincing results from a single prompt \cite{rombach2022high, Nichol2021GLIDETP, Ramesh2022HierarchicalTI}.

-In game design, procedural content generation (PCG) has long been leveraged to various ends; in turn effectively allowing for compression of large environments into generative algorithms to be executed at runtime (particularly in the early days of digital games, when disk space was a significant bottleneck), affording designers a new means of expression and a higher level of abstraction when designing content, accelerating the design process, and producing novel and surprising artifacts leading to increased replayability from the perspective of the player.
-PCG via machine learning is an active area of research, though industry professionals tend to still rely on more symbolic algorithms that provide finer-grained control and a greater degree of expressivity and interpretability.
+Generally, these assistants turn individual user prompts into output wholesale, and users have little means of intervening in the process beyond asking the model to try again with adjusted prompts.
+But this prompt-to-output paradigm becomes impractical as creative applications become more complex.
+Designers of games or simulated environments (e.g. for film, architecture, or VR training) are unlikely to forego their domain expertise---and in particular their mastery of symbolic languages for describing artifacts---in favor of lengthy iterated prompting dialogues with fallible black box generators.
+Nonetheless, the capabilities and knowledge of large models offer massive potential for assisting designers in such domains, and so a major question in unlocking these capabilities is what interaction paradigm befits such scenarios.

+Another obstacle toward leveraging assistants in complex domains is the sheer complexity of the tasks themselves.
+As the number of possibilities for error increases exponentially, the amount of back-and-forth that would be required between a user and the model in a straight-ahead prompting paradigm would result in intolerable user fatigue.
+It becomes necessary for the system to iterate autonomously to some degree to meet the user's desiderata and work within their constraints, interfacing with design tools to evaluate and refine its own work without the need for constant user oversight.